werogg/werogg.github.io/README.md

 # werogg.github.io
-*This is my own website where I show my skills, my habilities etc* \n You can access [here](https://jotero.es)
+*This is my own website where I show my skills, my habilities etc* <br/>
+You can access [here](https://jotero.es)

 ## And this is how it looks like: